AlexandreCassagne/cleandesk/README.md

 ## Usage:
 `cleandesk directory` or `cleandesk` (for current directory).

+### Installation
+The utility can be used as is, or moved somewhere on your computer, and then made easy to call by adding `alias cleandesk="sh ~/location/of/cleandesk.sh .` to `.bash_profile` for example.

 ### Adding extensions
 The following is an example of how a new category is created:
 ```